BehnoodRasti/BehnoodRasti.github.io/index.md

 ## About
 I am a Senior Research Scientist at the Berlin Institute for the Foundations of Learning and Data (BIFOLD) and the Faculty of Electrical Engineering and Computer Science (EECS), Technische Universität Berlin, Germany.
 I am an IEEE Senior Member and serve as an Associate Editor for *IEEE Geoscience and Remote Sensing Letters (GRSL)*.

-My research focuses on machine learning and deep learning, signal and image processing, Earth observation, and remote sensing, with particular emphasis on robust, sparse, and interpretable models for real-world multisensor data.
+My research focuses on machine learning and deep learning, signal and image processing, Earth observation, and remote sensing.

 ---